Shedding light on the pion production in heavy-ion collisions and application into the neutron star matter properties: II. Theoretical approach

 The stiffness of symmetry energy is adjusted by

-The parameter $C_{sym}$ is 52.5 MeV, and the stiffness parameter $\gamma_s$ is adjusted for getting the density dependence of symmetry energy, e.g., the values of 0.3, 1, and 2 being the soft, linear, and hard symmetry energy, respectively, corresponding to the slope parameters $[L(\rho _{0}) = 3\rho_{0}dE_{sym}(\rho)/d\rho|_{\rho=\rho_{0}}]$ of 42, 82, and 139 MeV, respectively.
-As shown in Fig. \ref{fig:1}, it can been seen that in all cases of symmetry energy at the saturation density ($\rho_0$ = 0.16 fm$^{-3}$) with the value of 31.5 MeV.
-The different slope of symmetry energy influences the mass-radius relation of neutron star.
-The stiffness of symmetry energy might be constrained by the isospin observables in heavy-ion collisions.
+The parameter $C_{sym}$ is 52.5 MeV, and the stiffness parameter $\gamma_s$ is adjusted for getting the density dependence of symmetry energy, e.g., the values of 0.3, 1, and 2 being the soft, linear, and hard symmetry energy, corresponding to the slope parameters $[L(\rho _{0}) = 3\rho_{0} dE_{sym}(\rho)/d\rho|_{\rho=\rho_{0}}]$ of 42, 82, and 139 MeV, respectively.
+As shown in Fig. \ref{fig:1}(a), it can been seen that in all cases of symmetry energy at the saturation density ($\rho_0$ = 0.16 fm$^{-3}$) with the value of 31.5 MeV.
+The different slope of symmetry energy influences the neutron/proton ratio and also the mass-radius relation of neutron star.
+The hard symmetry energy (L=139 MeV) results in the more repulsive force for neutrons in the neutron-rich matter and consequently leads to the lower neutron/proton ratio in the high-density domain and to the larger free neutron/proton ratio.
+The symmetry energy dominates the isospin diffusion in heavy-ion collisions and leads to the isospin density difference.
+The larger neutron/proton ratio in the nuclear matter with the density regime of 1.2$\leq\rho/\rho_{0}\leq$1.8 with the soft symmetry energy in the temporal evolution of $^{132}$Sn+$^{124}$Sn is obtained as shown in Fig. \ref{fig:1}(b), in particular in the regime of kinetic energy above 100 MeV.
+The supra-saturation densities 1.2$\leq\rho/\rho_{0}\leq$1.8 of protons and neutrons are accumulated from the averaged temporal evolution and judged from the local density formed in heavy-ion collisions.
+The stiffness of symmetry energy might be constrained by the isospin observables produced different density region in heavy-ion collisions.